selco13/HLNOS9/README.md

 *The JSON contents of the `Bondi` theme.*

 Now that I had my components defined, I sketched them out quickly, just for structure.
 There really wasn't much to them, but I needed a canvas to start working.
-I created a blank PlatinumDesktop, PlatinumDesktopIcon, PlatinumWindow and ClassicyButton as a starting point, with no CSS.
+I created a blank PlatinumDesktop, PlatinumDesktopIcon, ClassicyWindow and ClassicyButton as a starting point, with no CSS.
 Then, I got to the hard, hard work.

 I first sketched out the components of a Platinum Window.
 I knew that this would be my most complicated component, so I